dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/enable-facebook-login.md

 - Check `Do not ask email address`.
 - Check `Do not create local password for external users`.

-# Make a callback URL correct for a website under proxy server.
+# Make a callback URL correct for a website under a proxy server.
 - If your website runs under a proxy server, you may get incorrect generated callback URL.
 Therefor, you need to enable `Reverse Proxy Configuration` module.
 - Go to `Configuration` > `Settings` >  `Reverse Proxy` >.
 - Enable these settings: